asyks/chancetoroll/README.md

 # chancetoroll
-I play tabletop RPGs (D&D, Dungeon World, ICRPG, and the like), like to experiment with different rule systems, and I wanted a simple util for determining the probability of rolling equal to or greater than a given number on a variable number of polyhedral dice.
+I play tabletop RPGs, like to experiment with different rule systems, and I wanted a simple util for determining the probability of rolling equal to or greater than a given number on a variable number of polyhedral dice.

 There are plenty of web based dice probability calculators for sums of dice, but when I looked I couldn't find any for each dice taken individually, so I